And as such, there's nobody better than I, nobody better than me, to ask the question.

 Ask him if he's concerned about the massive profits of Toyota.

-He's just he's but he's been trained, he's been raised this way.
+He's been raised this way.

-This was done on purpose by the people uh who arranged the party because they were hoping for fireworks, entertaining kind of fireworks, with this and I, this guy and I getting into it.
+This was done on purpose by the people who arranged the party because they were hoping for fireworks, entertaining kind of fireworks, with this and I, this guy and I getting into it.

 And it's happened before.

-They sat me next to Camille Paglia.
+They sat me next to Camille Paglia, Steve Croft.

-They thought, oh, this is going to lead to fireworks.
+And they thought, oh, this is going to lead to fireworks.

 So Steve Croft and Ed Bradley were circling the table every five minutes, just waiting for the fireworks.